ferdidolot/CLOUD-COMPUTING-CLASS-2018/Lab7/README.md

      ]
  ```

 In order for the content to be consistent it is recommenced to combine the information for an article into a single object    (`{ }`), instead of having separate objects, one that displays summary and another one that displays content.
-We have implemented this and we will explain it in details for the `imbd.json` file in section 7.2.
+We have implemented this for the next task and we will explain it in details for the `imbd.json` file in section 7.2.

 ## Task 7.2: Obtain a subset of the movie industry to do some research ##